isomerpages/cris-scri/news-and-events/news/_posts/2024-05-13-post-Bringing the latest health technologies into local healthcare settings to benefit more women.md

 the approval from the Health Sciences Authority for use in Singapore.</p>
 <p>uSINE<strong><sup>®</sup></strong> was implemented in KKH in May 2023.
-The success rate for achieving spinal anaesthesia at the first attempt using the technology were revealed in clinical trials:</p>
+The success rate for achieving spinal anaesthesia at the first attempt were revealed in clinical trials:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Women with high body mass index (&gt;30kg/m2): 43% to 82% in obese women.</p>